gianlucahmd/AI-presentations/MLbasics/slides.md

 The big shift in Machine Learning is in how we tell computers to do stuff.

 * Past: Here's a function, when new data comes in, apply the function
-* ML: Here's some data, and the expected output.
+* ML: Here's some data (input), and what this data is (output).
 Learn the function that given the input gives back the output.

 ---